 Incidentally, a Motorola (the T2288) was my first mobile phone ever.
 I also later owned the Accompli A008, along with a few budget models.

-With a head start in 1987, just a few years shy of Motorola, Nokia sits as an elder at the table of old cell phone companies and brands.
+With a head start in 1987, just a few years shy of Motorola, Nokia sits as an elder at the table of old cell phone companies and manufacturers.
 Its first mobile phones was the “Mobira Cityman 900“, released In 1987.
 I owned the 3310, 9500, E90, E7, N8, N9, Lumia 950 and many more.
 Nokia’s place as a legendary cell phone bra d is well documented.
 At one point, this brand was the world’s largest mobile phone brand for over 10 years.

 Palm is a handheld brand that goes way back to the 90s.
 The first Palm handhelds were not mobile phones, but more like mobile computing devices.
 They were popular and were forerunners to modern smartphones.
 It was not until 2002 that Palm made their first mobile phone, the Treo 180.